Participatory Budgeting in Schools

 in partnership with Shared Future CIC

-I am very proud to be working with the UK’s leading specialist on Participatory Budgeting and a range of stakeholders to found this schools-led programme consistent with the 2019 inspection framework.
+I am very pleased to be working with the UK’s leading specialist on Participatory Budgeting and a range of stakeholders to found this schools-led programme consistent with the 2019 inspection framework.
 The project was formally launched on 20 May 2019 with a Co-Creative Conversation in Birmingham.

 Participatory Budgeting has a global track record as a successful approach to social action and has been extensively used in schools abroad.
 In the context of schools, Participatory Budgeting would enable learners to present proposals and vote on them to spend limited funds on issues that matter to them.
 In terms of a truly comprehensive approach to education, Participatory Budgeting in schools will be one of the most important initiatives in the 2020s: